Part 4ProtectionRCDSafety

 Ramp test (optional)Gradually increasingRecords actual trip current

-The half-rated test (½× IΔn) is important — it confirms the RCD doesn’t trip too easily, which would cause nuisance tripping.
+Exam Tip: The half-rated test (½× IΔn) is important — it confirms the RCD doesn’t trip too easily, which would cause nuisance tripping.
+The RCD must NOT trip at half its rated residual current.

 RCD vs MCB — What’s the Difference?